Kunal-2204/Weather-App/README.md

 # Weather App

 A weather application built using React and Material UI that fetches weather data using the OpenWeather API.
 The app allows users to search for a city and displays the current weather conditions.
-The app also changes the background image and card images based on the weather (cold or hot).
+The app also changes the card images based on the weather .

 ## Features
 - Search for a city to get the current weather.